 So why is stress described as "the silent killer" here?
 Because many people are unaware that they are in a predominantly, continual state of sympathetic nervous system (SNS) mode (fight or flight mode).
 They have become so accustomed to stress just being a part of their life, due to the pressure they place on themselves, and/or external pressures of the fast-paced, continually goal orientated society that many people live in, not understanding why they are prone to getting sick, taking visits to the doctor for short-term, symptomatic relief so that they can carry on with their stressful lifestyle as best they can, but not actually addressing what would have to be one of the greatest causes of ill-health, STRESS.
 Basically not seeing the elephant in the room until it squashes them!!

-Your body is designed to go through physiological changes in response to stressors, so as to enhance its performance in order to be able to respond (fight or flee from) a perceived stress, and ultimately survive the ordeal... fulfillment of your innate survival instinct.
+Your body is designed to go through physiological changes in response to stressors, so as to enhance its performance in order to be able to respond to a perceived stress (fight or flee), and ultimately survive the ordeal... fulfillment of your innate survival instinct.
 Once the threat (stressor) has disappeared, your body is also designed to move back into parasympathetic nervous system (PNS) mode, a more relaxed mode, which enables it to return to a state of balance and normal functioning of body systems (homeostasis).

 This equilibrium between survival and relaxation goes way back in our DNA programming... the cave man having an encounter with a wild, ferocious animal, the subsequent trigger of the fight or flight response (SNS mode) in order to assist the cave man to survive the encounter (stressor), and once the animal has gone, the return to a more relaxed state (PNS mode), allowing the body to continue all the bodily functions that are not absolutely necessary for immediate survival, but are absolutely essential for maintaining optimal long-term wellness.